Yamavu/PicoMite_User_Manual/src/about.md

 Thomas Williams and Gerry Allardice for MMBasic enhancements

+The VGA driver code was derived from work by Miroslav Nemecek

+The CRC calculations are copyright Rob Tillaart

-The compiled object code (the .uf2 file) for the PicoMite is free software: you can use or redistribute it as you please.
-The source code is available from GitHub ( https://github.com/UKTailwind/PicoMite ) and can be freely used subject to some conditions (see the header on the source files).
+The compiled object code (the .uf2 file) for the PicoMite firmware is free software: you can use or redistribute it as you please.
+The source code is on GitHub ( https://github.com/UKTailwind/PicoMiteAllVersions ) and can be freely used subject to some conditions (see the header in the source files).

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ### This Manual
+Copyright 2025 Geoff Graham and Peter Mather
 The author of this manual is Geoff Graham with input by Peter Mather, Harm de Leeuw, Mick Ames and many others on The Back Shed forum.
-It is distributed under a Creative Commons AttributionNonCommercial-ShareAlike 3.0 Australia license ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/au/))
+It is distributed under a Creative Commons Attribution-NonCommercialShareAlike 3.0 Australia license ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/au/))